Somtuzy/docker/README.md

 # docker

-This is a simple dockerized NodeJS Express App.
+This is a simple dockerized NodeJS Express App written in JavaScript and TypeScript.